 If you are the victim of a crime or breach of college policy, and you do not want to pursue action within the college system or the criminal justice system, you may still want to consider making a confidential report.
-With your permission, the Director of Campus Safety or their designee can file a report on the details of the incident without revealing your identity.
+With your permission, the Director of Campus Safety or designee can file a report on the details of the incident without revealing your identity.
 De Pere Police are informed of any crime that is reported to Campus Safety.
+However, this information is in the form of statistical data when the reporting party refuses assistance from the police.